donaldp/formidablejs-vercel-example/README.md

 ### How I Created This Example

-To get started with Formidable, you can use the [`craftsman new hello-world`](https://www.formidablejs.org/docs/) command to initialize the project:
+To get started with Formidable, you can use the [`craftsman new hello-world`](https://www.formidablejs.org/docs/) command to initialize a new project:

 Install the `craftsman` cli globally with: